kongware/ftor/README.md

 ftor doesn't have a compiler that erases type information from your code base during compilation.
 Instead your code remains as-is and you can simply disable the type system when you don't need it anymore.
 To ensure good performance, the type checker is designed to have a small footprint as soon as it is not enabled.

 You may be worried now that your packages become bloated with useless additional information.
-However, most of it consists of type annotations whose self-documenting character you will probably appriciate quickly.
+However, most of this extra bytes consists of type annotations whose self-documenting character you will probably appriciate quickly.

 Enabling the type checker is as easy as setting a flag: